`npm create` is an alias for `npm init`

 Cloud is basically renting out servers and data storage that's owned by someone else (Serverless does not mean there aren't any servers; You still need servers to host and run your code.)
 Through the cloud provider (AWS, Azure, or Google Cloud), you gain access to resources like storage services, servers, networking, analytics, AI, and more.
 There are many other benefits: You pay only for what you use.
 You can easily spin up and use new servers when needed, allowing you to scale quickly.
 You can deploy applications globally.

 Serverless is just a way of handling how you are using servers.
-Instead of handling all the infrastructure and server operations yourself you're relying on a cloud provider.
+Instead of handling all the infrastructure and server operations yourself, you're relying on a cloud provider.
 There are different families of cloud services:

 Serverless functions are an approach to writing back-end code that doesn’t require writing a back-end.
 In the simplest terms: we write a function using our preferred language, like JavaScript; we send that function to a serverless provider; and then we can call that function just like any API using HTTP methods.
-These Functions are co-located with your code and part of your Git workflow.
-You can focus on the business needs and developing a better quality application instead of worrying about the infrastructure and maintenance of a traditional server.

 The serverless functions can be run by Netlify Dev in the same way they would be when deployed to the cloud.
 Once you've configured the functions directory in your netlify.toml